slatedocs/slate/source/index.html.md

 1. Mirroring the resource model at both /redfish/v1/ and /rest/v1.
 1. Returning both compatibility and Redfish properties by default.
-1. Returning only Redfish conformant properties (with Hewlett Packard Enterprise extensions) if the Redfish-required OData header is included in the request (OData-Version: 4.0).
+1. Returning only Redfish conformant properties (with Hewlett Packard Enterprise extensions) if the Redfish-required OData header is included in the request (`OData-Version: 4.0`).

+Full details on how Redfish 1.0 was implemented in iLO 4 2.30 and how it impacts clients written for previous versions is found here:  [http://www8.hp.com/h20195/V2/GetDocument.aspx?docname=4AA6-1727ENW&cc=us&lc=en](http://www8.hp.com/h20195/V2/GetDocument.aspx?docname=4AA6-1727ENW&cc=us&lc=en "Redfish Implementation on HP RESTful API for iLO 4 - Technical White Paper")

 ## REST APIs Architected using HATEOS